freenas/freenas-docs/userguide/intro.rst

   * support for non-US keyboards.

+  * the ability to restart a VM and to clone a VM.

   * the ability to specify the NIC used by the VM as well as the MAC address for the VM NIC.
 These options can be set with :menuselection:`VMs --> Devices --> Network Interface`.